 You’re probably wondering what this post has to do with ‘The Inbetweeners’ – it’s not clever click bait, it’s actually true.
 One day I found myself in a YouTube hole, I’d learnt how to crochet a giraffe, and how an SDS drill works and I came across ‘Completed it Mate’.
 This is James Buckley’s (Jay from The Inbetweeners) YouTube Channel.
 I watched, and watched, and watched.
 James isn’t the best gamer, he’s not the slickest of YouTubers (that’s NOT a bad thing!) – he’s just a guy, of a similar age to me making gaming videos.

 Watching him play, reminded me what I enjoyed about gaming.
 I wasn’t brilliant, but I had a LOT of fun doing it.
 Shouting at the screen when it didn’t go my way, laughing hard at the silly mistakes we all make.
 He plays like me, he camps in Call of Duty, like me.
 It was like watching ME play, and I forgot just how much I love it all.

 So… thankfully, on my birthday Miss A presented me with a shiny xBox One.
-I was expecting a Weekly Bus Pass as I’m getting on a bit!.
 I’m trying not to let it take over my life, I don’t want to spend days on end doing it.
 I just want it to be there, to enjoy when I can.
 A quick blast around Nuketown is amazing fun.
 Playing a bit of Marvel LEGO with the kids, and watching Miss A learn Minecraft from J has been brilliant.

 It’s been a lot of fun slipping on my gaming wellies again, and I have in some way ‘Jay from The Inbetweeners’ James Buckley to thank for that..
 So, thanks James!